curegit/stylegan-fastapi/README.md

 ## Application Configuration

 StyleGAN FastAPI can be customized by using a configuration file.
-StyleGAN FastAPI uses the TOML format for configuration, and the default TOML file is located in `default/config.toml`.
+StyleGAN FastAPI uses the TOML format for configuration, and the default server's TOML file is located in `default/config.toml`.

 You can specify a different configuration TOML file to use by setting the `STYLEGAN_TOML` environment variable.
 `STYLEGAN_TOML` must be an absolute path or a relative path to the TOML file from the working directory.